Jaykef/GPT-Practice/GPT-Basic/README.md

 GPT (Generative Pre-trained Transformer) is a type of language model that utilizes the Transformer architecture to generate human-like text.
 It is trained on a large corpus of text data and can be fine-tuned for specific natural language processing tasks.

+The Transformer architecture, proposed in the paper "Attention Is All You Need," revolutionized natural language processing tasks by introducing a self-attention mechanism.
+It has been widely adopted for various sequence-to-sequence tasks, including machine translation and language generation.

+### Building a GPT

+Let's explore the key components of the Transformer architecture along with some Python code snippets.

+1. Self-Attention Mechanism:
+   The self-attention mechanism allows the model to weigh the importance of different words in the input sequence when generating the output.
+It computes attention scores between each word and all other words in the sequence, capturing the relationships and dependencies.
+Here's a Python implementation of self-attention:

 ### Using already built GPTs
 1. Importing Required Libraries: